 - Leadership team – Ongoing management of the grant and reporting to the Federal government and stakeholders.

 - Project leadership – day-to-day management of each project, including reporting on progress and management of contracts.

-The RTT-ELC Budget for the $37.5 million award was approved by the federal government for the four years of the grant.
-The budget includes amounts for each of the projects and across state agencies that is conducting the work under each project.
+New Mexico's Race to the Top - Early Learning Challenge Budget was approved by the federal government for the four years of the grant.
+The budget includes amounts for each of the projects and across state agencies conducting the work under each project.
 Budget amendments to move funds between projects, state agencies, budget categories (contracts, salaries, supplies, etc.), and between the years of the grant, must be approved by the Federal government.

 The following if a summary of the RTT-ELC grant by project and by state agency: